-The GABB, the state’s largest professional organization dedicated to buying and selling Georgia businesses and franchises, will meet at the auditorium of the Georgia Association of Realtors at 6065 Barfield Road, Sandy Springs, GA, 30328, and the meeting will last from 10:30 a.m. to noon preceded by a free light breakfast networking session at 9:45 a.m.
+The GABB meets at the Georgia Association of Realtors at 6065 Barfield Road, Sandy Springs, GA, 30328, and the meeting will last from 10:30 a.m. to noon preceded by a free networking session at 9:45 a.m.
 GABB Affiliate Bob Smith, a health and life insurance advisor for North American Health Plans, will sponsor breakfast.
 GABB meetings are free and open to the public; guests should register at the form below.

 The GABB is the state’s largest and oldest association of professionals who specialize in brokering the purchase and sale of businesses and franchises.
 Broker members help owners determine the asking price of their business, create marketing plans and strategies for selling their business, identify and qualify buyers, and have the knowledge, experience and skills needed to help maintain the confidential nature of the process.
 The professionals of GABB relentlessly pursue professional development so they can provide superior, ethical services for all customers and clients.
 Affiliate members include bankers, lawyers, appraisers, insurers and other professionals who work closely with brokers to help owners and buyers get to the closing table.

 For more information about GABB, please contact GABB President Dean Burnette at 912-247-3209 or firstname.lastname@example.org, or GABB Executive Director Diane Loupe at email@example.com or 404-374-3990.

 If you are not a GABB member and wish to attend the meeting, please fill out this form.
 GABB meetings are free and open to the public.